Skip to Main Content

 Here is how this works in practice.
 Mexican set-medic infrastructure is the deepest public-private medical network in Latin America.
 IMSS (Instituto Mexicano del Seguro Social) operates the largest public health network in LatAm, paired with ISSSTE federal-worker coverage.
 Top private routing flows through ABC Medical Center CDMX (American British Cowdray.
 This covers the historic top-tier private hospital), Hospital ABC Santa Fe, Médica Sur, Hospital Español (the longstanding Spanish-Mexican community hospital), and Hospital de Especialidades Médicas Mérida (the Yucatán regional anchor for Maya UNESCO-cluster shoots).

 Here is the short of it.
-Geographic medical planning is mandatory: CDMX 2,240m altitude (oxygen-supplementation protocols for action sequences and visiting talent.
+Geographic medical planning is required: CDMX 2,240m altitude (oxygen-supplementation protocols for action sequences and visiting talent.
 This covers the dose-response curve is steep above 2,000m), Yucatán/Chiapas tropical 70-95% humidity (heat-stroke and dengue/zika vigilance), Sonoran/Chihuahuan -5°C winter dawn (cold-injury and dehydration counter-intuitive risk), hurricane-season June-November coastal evacuation protocols, and the Popocatépetl, Iztaccíhuatl, and Pico de Orizaba (5,636m) high-altitude shoots.

 ACT 03